-6.3 Once you suspect any abuse or extremism / radicalisation you should immediately (within a maximum of two hours) contact a designated officer either in person or by telephone outlining what has been disclosed, what you have overheard or your
+Once you suspect any abuse or extremism / radicalisation you should immediately (within a maximum of two hours) contact a designated officer either in person or by telephone outlining what has been disclosed, what you have overheard or your suspicions.
+You should also contact them if you know or suspect that a member of staff or student has a previous history of abuse of children, young people or vulnerable adults.

-6.4 If a designated officer cannot be contacted within two hours of the initial concern, the person making the report should refer the matter to a member of the senior management team or CEO.
+If a designated officer cannot be contacted within two hours of the initial concern, the person making the report should refer the matter to a member of the senior management team or CEO.

-6.5 With regard to children or young people, the designated officer must discuss the matter with the Local Authority Designated Officer (LADO), who will determine if it is a safeguarding matter.
+With regards to children or young people, the designated officer must discuss the matter with the Local Authority Designated Officer (LADO), who will determine if it is a safeguarding matter.
 If it is a safeguarding matter, Social Services will take control of the situation, including such things as whether to inform parents/carers.